zencoderai/developing-apps-w-zencoder/README.md

 ```
 4.
 ```
-Add monitoring for the backend api using grafana and prometheus
+Add monitoring for the backend api using grafana and prometheus along with some basic dashboards
 ```
 5.
 MCPs - grafana and/or postgresql